Veridium/bops-heroku-demo/README.md

 # App Deployment Options

-1. Run in Postman (see link at top)
+1. Run in Postman (see link at top) .
     You can exercise the APIs within a Postman collection.
-    On a PC/Mac - Open Postman to your imported BOPS demo collection Create an environment and set
+    On a PC/Mac - Open Postman to your imported BOPS demo collection .
-        url=<your BOPSSRV value>
+    Create an environment and set .
+        url=your BOPSSRV value .
-        email=<your assigned email value>
+        email=your assigned email value .
     Add the client certificate and key for BOPSSRV to your Postman certificates in Settings.

 2. Deploy to Heroku (see link at top) and populate the Config Vars